*I received a media sample from Motorola to facilitate this review.

 However, if you are asleep, you will have to awaken enough to locate your phone and unlock it in order to view the app.
 Also, it’s important to remember to keep your phone charged!
 (My battery ran down more quickly while running the app.)

 Well, yes, there are some.
 This device relies on your internet service, so if you have any kind of connectivity issues due to low signal, you could have an issue with interruptions in your service.
 Resolution is a tad low, but who needs super sharp resolution on a monitor?
 I can let that slide.
 There is a slight delay in the audio, which means your baby may stir or cry for a few moments before you hear it (and I’m talking a matter of seconds, not minutes or anything.)
 It’s also a tad pricey, retailing for around $250.
+I wonder if Baby Monitor Town will write a review on this product as the specs on this product are high as are the features!

 Overall, this monitor is leaps and bounds ahead of our old, traditional battery-operated “walkie talkie” type monitor.
 You could hear baby in that one, but that was all.
 Being able to actually see her is great, and it gives me incredible peace of mind knowing that I can check on her with my own eyes any time I choose.